MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![Screenshot of error message.](media/known-issues-language-setting-error-message.JPG "Screenshot of error message")

 To work around this issue, update your brower's language setting to English or German.
+For example, this is what the language setting looks like in Microsoft Edge.

 ![Screenshot of Edge browser language setting.](media/known-issues-language-setting-edge-browser.JPG "Screenshot of Edge browser language setting")